-With an indepth focus on reduce crashes, injuries and fatalities involving large trucks and buses.
+The goal of the AZDPS Commercial Vehicle Enforcement Task Force (CVETF) is to reduce crashes, injuries and fatalities involving large commercial trucks and buses.
 AZDPS CVETF will accomplish this goal through intelligent enforcement of state law and the commercial vehicle and hazardous materials safety regulations, and engaging in educational outreach to carriers, commercial drivers, and the public.